 For schools, parks, or large community projects, you’ll likely be purchasing a significant amount of bordering.
 Don’t hesitate to ask suppliers about their pricing for large-volume orders.
 Many companies offer discounts when you buy by the pallet, which can lead to substantial savings on your project’s total cost.
 Before you place your order, reach out to a sales representative to see if you qualify for bulk pricing.
 It’s a simple step that can make a big difference in your budget, allowing you to allocate funds to other areas of your playground.

-Why the Warranty Matters
+Don't Overlook the Warranty

 A product warranty is more than just a document—it’s a direct reflection of the manufacturer’s confidence in its product.
 A long and comprehensive warranty tells you the company stands behind its materials and craftsmanship.
 Some plastic borders may come with a 10-year factory warranty, which is a good starting point.
 Always read the details to understand what is covered, whether it’s fading, cracking, or defects.
 A strong warranty protects your investment and provides peace of mind that your playground border is built to last.

-Find Out About Installation Support
+What to Ask About Installation Support

 A great border system can fail if it’s not installed correctly.
 Before you buy, find out what the installation process involves.
 Does the manufacturer provide clear, easy-to-follow instructions or video tutorials?
 Is customer support available to answer questions?
 Understanding the installation and maintenance requirements ahead of time will prevent headaches later on.
 A system with a simple, intuitive design, like a snap-lock mechanism, can save you significant time and labor costs, whether you’re tackling the project yourself or hiring a professional.